blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/info.md

 - East: Tunnel 30ft up on wall leads to 15

 ### 18 Trapped Room
 Room has an inch of water in it flowing South.
-Graffiti in dwarven `Beware of ceiling axes`.
+Graffiti in Titan `Beware of ceiling axes`.
 Crudely carved slots in ceiling.
 Pressure plate triggers fall into pit of leech crawlers.